 From time to time we all miss an appointment or lose a bill in a pile of junk mail, but if you begin to notice a trend in your loved one, such as paying bills late, paying the same bill twice, completely skipping payment, or forgetting about recent purchases, there may be cause for concern.
 Seniors are especially vulnerable to financial scams so it’s important to ensure they aren’t being taken advantage of, even by well-meaning “advisors.”
 In fact, a decline in financial skills and money management is often one the first functional changes to be identified in the early stages of dementia.

-Don’t ignore your gut feeling.
+Though these memory care signs are good to work from, don’t ignore your gut feeling.
 While your loved one’s physician can perform a thorough cognitive analysis including a CT scan and MRI, sometimes you just know when something’s not right.
 Making a change in your loved one’s living situation is not an easy choice, but it can be the best choice.
 Finding a community that feels right for your loved one can provide you with peace of mind knowing your loved one is being cared for in a safe and comfortable environment.

 Consider touring memory care communities early on to get a sense of the best options for you and your loved one.
 Addressing this topic before a crisis hits will ensure you’re not left scrambling to figure it out on the spot.